How To Report Your Crypto Taxes with TurboTax

 - In your TokenTax Documents screen, create and download a Form 8949 TXF.

-- Then select the TXF file you saved from TokenTax.
+- Select the TXF file you saved from TokenTax and click Import Now